Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 ## 1. Connect to your Spira app
-You can use this add-on with SpiraTest®, SpiraTeam®, or SpiraPlan®.
-If you are using Excel in the browser, your Spira app needs to be accessible over the internet.
+You can use this add-in with SpiraTest®, SpiraTeam®, or SpiraPlan®.

+If you are using Excel in the browser, make sure your SpiraPlan is accessible over the internet.

 ![Spira add-in login screen](img/excel365-log-in-screen.png)

-* **Your Spira Url:** The web address that you use to access SpiraPlan® in your browser.
+* **Your Spira URL:** The web address that you use to access SpiraPlan® in your browser.
 Use the web address you use to access Spira in your browser.
-This is usually of the form 'http://(company).spiraservice.net'.
+This is usually of the form 'http://**company**.spiraservice.net'.
 Make sure you remove any suffixes from the address (e.g. Default.aspx or "/")
 * **Your Username:** This is the exact same username you use to log in to Spira.
 (Not Case Sensitive)
-* **Enter your RSS token:** You can find or generate this from your user profile page inside Spira.
-Make sure to include the curly braces - {ExampleRSS}
+* **Enter your RSS token:** You can find or generate this from your user profile page inside Spira - "{ExampleRSS}".
+Make sure to include the curly braces *make sure to hit Save after generating a new RSS token.*

-You will be notified if there is an issue with your url or the user information you provided.
+**If there is a problem connecting to Spira you will be notified with an error message.**

 ## 2. Choose which mode to use
-This add-in has two separate modes: exporting; and importing.
+The addin has two main modes: *getting data ***from*** Spira* and *Sending data ***to*** Spira*.

 ![Spira mode selection screen](img/excel365-main-screen.png)

-Once you have successfully logged in to your Spira application, you need to decide what you want to use this add-in for.
+Once you have successfully connected the Excel addin to your Spira app, you need to decide what you want to use this add-in for.
 You can go back and change your mind at any time.

 * **Get data from Spira (exporting)**: This button will prompt you to pick a product and artifact to LOAD FROM Spira loaded into the spreadsheet (on the current active sheet).
 Exporting data in this way can be helpful to share with colleagues who are not using Spira.
 Please note that this will bring over 100% of the artifacts in that product so it may take some time.
   * Optionally, after getting data, you can make changes, then update the data back in Spira, hitting the button 'Update Spira'.
 Please note that this option only allows you to update the received data, not create new artifacts.

 * **Send data to Spira (importing)**: This will button will prompt you to pick a product and artifact to SEND TO Spira from the current active sheet.
 Before you can enter data to send, the add-in creates a dynamic template for that specific product and artifact to make it easier to enter data correctly.

+* **Get data from Spira (exporting)**: This button will prompt you to pick a product and artifact to LOAD FROM Spira loaded into the spreadsheet (on the current active sheet).
+Exporting data in this way can be helpful to share with colleagues who are not using Spira.
+Please note that this will bring over 100% of the artifacts in that product so it may take some time.
+  * Optionally, after getting data, you can make changes, then update the data back in Spira, hitting the button 'Update Spira'.
+Please note that this option only allows you to update the received data, not create new artifacts.

+* **Send data to Spira (importing)**: This button will prompt you to pick a product and artifact to SEND TO Spira from the current active sheet.
+Before you can enter data to send, the add-in creates a dynamic template for that specific product and artifact __*so to avoid any improper data input*__ to make it easier to enter data correctly.

 * **Logout**: Close your connection with Spira and take you back to the add-in's login page.
 * **Advanced Mode (optional)** This mode allows you to create new comments and associate artifacts.
 Check the box 'Advanced Mode' to activate it.